Australian soprano Rachelle Durkin is one of opera's most striking young artists performing at major houses worldwide to critical acclaim.

 Most recently, she has sung Gilda in Spain and Adelaide, Konstanze in Hawaii, Lucia for Chautauqua Opera, the title role in Alcina in Sydney and Melbourne, Angelica (Orlando), Donna Anna, Countess Almaviva, Tytania, Fiordiligi, Eurydice and Violetta in Sydney, Amina, Musetta, the Four Heroines (The Tales of Hoffmann) and Kumudha (A Flowering Tree) in Perth and has appeared at the Metropolitan Opera as Norina, Frasquita and Miss Schlesen in Satyagraha.

-In 2014, Rachelle Durkin will sing Adina (L’elisir d’amore) and Norina (Don Pasquale) for Opera Australia and appear as Lisa (La sonnambula) and Clorinda (Cenerentola) at the Metropolitan Opera, New York.
+In 2014, Rachelle Durkin sang Adina (L’elisir d’amore) and Norina (Don Pasquale) for Opera Australia and appeared as Lisa (La sonnambula) and Clorinda (Cenerentola) at the Metropolitan Opera, New York.
+She returns to Opera Australia in 2015 as Adina, sings Cunegonde (Candide) for Opera Queensland and appears as Violetta (La traviata) in Forth Worth, Texas.